Plagiarism in Photography

 2. They love someone else’s work and want to make something like it but get just a bit too close to the original.
 It’s so easy to do.

-3. They do have an original idea but need an element to finish the picture off and it’s easier to take something from the internet or a free cd to finish it off.
+3. They do have an original idea but need an element to finish the picture off and it’s easier to take something from the internet to finish it off.

 4. They do it accidentally, not knowing they have transgressed.